 Vegan Mushroom Risotto Recipe with Chestnuts - Deliciously creamy vegan risotto full of rich and earthy flavours and is ready in 30 minutes!
 Who could resist?

 Vegan Mushroom Risotto

 Risotto is one of those moreish and comforting dishes that I love during the winter season - especially when it's a creamy vegan mushroom and chestnut risotto recipe!

-The natural creaminess of cooked risotto rice simply works so well with the earthy flavours of mushrooms and chestnuts – in my opinion they’re a match made in heaven!
+The natural creaminess of cooked risotto rice simply works so well with the earthy flavors of mushrooms and chestnuts - in my opinion, they're a match made in heaven!
 Besides Roasted Tomato Risotto, mushrooms are my next go-to ingredient for creating a delicious mid-week dinner that feels fancier than it is complicated.

 I love creating this risotto for dinner as well as simple meal prep, as it still tastes fantastic heated up and will keep in your fridge for a few days (usually 2-3 if using dried mushrooms).

 One of the important things in creating any risotto recipe is to continuously stir the rice and add liquid to the pan slowly and in small portions until the risotto rice is cooked and unleashing its natural creaminess.
 Once too much water is added the rice will be too watery and it cannot be undone, so small additions of water are key.
 Stir the dish regularly throughout the cooking time to prevent any rice from sticking to the bottom of your pan and to smoothly blend in any liquid and seasoning.

 For my mushroom risotto, you'll notice that I've used a combination of dried mushrooms and mushroom powder as it was what I had to hand.
 The dried mushrooms from Merchant Gourmet I had bought in a health food store and the porcini powder I got from Waitrose (where they also stock porcini paste!).